d112358/idlmav/README.md

   - Release graph has no synchronization between panels
 * Inherited from plotly
   - Release graph can only support a horizontal slider
+* Environment-specific limitations
+  - Kaggle currently (Dec 2024) seems to have trouble displaying `go.FigureWidget`, so only the release mode graph is available there

 # Planned updates
 * Make the primary direction (down/right/up/left) configurable